nowickit-umich/CIS376TermProject/README.md

 ### Configuration:
-The Monitoring Agent reads configuration settings from `/etc/monitoringAgent.conf`
+The Monitoring Agent reads configuration settings from `/etc/monitoringAgent.conf` The  configuration file is generated when an endpoint is added and can be downloaded from within the endpoint management dashboard.
+It is not necessary to modify the defualt configuration.

 There are 6 required configuration options that must be defined:
 > `api=http://<server address\>:5001/submit_logs`